ASSESSMENT AT GOLDSTONE

 - Assessment outcomes provide meaningful and understandable information for pupils, parents and school staff.

-- Assessment informs planning and provision for the next steps in learning and allows both teachers and coordinators to identify areas of weakness.
+- Assessment informs planning and provision for the next steps in learning.

-Throughout the year – Teachers and support staff give children high quality written and verbal feedback in order to allow learners to reflect on their successes.
+Throughout the year – Teachers and support staff give children high quality verbal feedback in order to allow learners to reflect on their successes.
 In a range of subjects, next steps are given to show children where they can go next.
-AfL strategies during lessons are also used to give teachers instant feedback on the success of a lesson.
+Assessment for Learning (AfL) strategies during lessons are also used to give teachers instant feedback on the success of a lesson.

-At the end of each term – Formal data entered onto SIMS for core subjects.
-Insight (foundation) and SIMS (core) used to look for areas of strength / weakness by class teachers and YGLs.
-Particular attention is taken to vulnerable groups such as SEND and PP. For the core subjects, ARE sheets are highlighted for 6 children who represent a group of learners.
-This is to show progress and attainment in their relevant POS.
-Any children out of POS have a relevant ARE sheet completed for them.
-In the foundation subjects, Insight is used to assess each child against the knowledge statements written by the relevant coordinator.
-These are tracked by the subject coordinators and areas of weakness are used to support writing their action plans.
+At the end of each term – Formal data is entered onto an online assessment system (Insight) to help teachers, Year Group Leads (YGL) and SLT look for areas of strength / weakness.
+Particular attention is taken to vulnerable groups such as SEND and PP. This is to show progress and attainment in their relevant programme of study (POS).
+Any children out of POS have a relevant age-related expectation sheet completed for them.

-Across the year – The assessment coordinator conducts both marking and assessment folder scrutinies to maintain standards.
-Year groups moderate their work within their PPA time.
+Across the year – Year groups moderate their work within their PPA time.
 Both core and foundation subject coordinators regularly collect books from teachers to ensure consistency across individual year groups and to ensure progress across year groups.
+In addition to this, we ensure that all teachers have the opportunity attend moderation meetings (particularly in the area of writing) both within our school and at local authority level.

 In autumn and spring – Teachers meet twice with parents and carers for consultation meetings where progress and ways forwards are discussed.
-Teachers identify the parents / carers of vulnerable groups and to try to ensure that they are able to come.
+Teachers identify the families of vulnerable groups and to try to ensure that they are able to come.

 In summer – Teachers write a comprehensive report of each learner in their class.
 They also indicate their attainment, effort and progress across the core and foundation subjects.
-A drop-in session is offered after the release of reports for any parents / carers who wish to come and discuss what has been written.
+A drop-in session is offered after the release of reports for any families who wish to come and discuss what has been written.

 At the end of the year – Teachers meet after the new class lists have been completed to discuss their new children with previous teachers.
 This allow them to have extra information about their new class from someone who knows them well and this, combined with data from the previous year, allows them to understand their new cohort in preparation for teaching them.

-The impact of rigorous assessment for Goldstone is as follows:
+The impact of rigorous assessment at Goldstone is as follows:

 - It allows staff that work with children to understand their learning profiles and cater for their individual needs.